Algonquin Young Readers

 In the midst of Haley’s recovery from a concussion, she learns her roommate has been raped.
 As Jenny wrestles with the aftermath of the trauma, she’s faced with a lot of decisions: should she report the incident to the college?
 Should she go to the police?
 She depends on Haley for support, a burden which Haley isn’t sure she’s capable of shouldering.
 Especially when a group of aggressive feminists rally around Jenny to support her and convince her to respond the way they believe is best.

 In this midst of all this, Haley meets Richard, a handsome fellow student and math tutor.
-Just when it seems she may have, for the … Continue reading
+Just when it seems she may have, … Continue reading

 Some Girls Are